- National Programs

 The problem of premature birth has been with us since at least Biblical times.
 But during the last 30 years, the rate has increased dramatically, and no one knows why.
 Premature birth is the leading cause of death in newborns.
 Specifically, babies born to black women in the U.S. are more than 1½ times as likely to be born too early compared to babies born to white women.
 In 2011 in the U.S., the preterm birth rate for black infants was 16.8 percent, compared to the national average of 11.7 percent.
 Worldwide, 15 million babies are born too soon every year.
 More than 1 million die, but 75 percent of these deaths are preventable.

-For more information about Prematurity Awareness Month or World Prematurity Day, visit March of Dimes at www.marchofdimes.org.
+For more information about Prematurity Awareness Month or World Prematurity Day on November 17th, visit March of Dimes at www.marchofdimes.org.